Understanding the Anatomy of a Tire

 • Shows an advantage of 6% to 14% in traction, fuel economy and reduced wheel slippage over bias tires.

-• Bigger footprint, longer tread wear and a smoother ride
+• Bigger footprint, longer tread wear and a smoother ride.

-• More resistant to tread cuts and punctures
+• More resistant to tread cuts and punctures.

 • Typically easier to repair

-• Runs cooler
+• Runs cooler over long days

 • Ideal for larger equipment

 AD2 tires have a larger footprint that can help improve the productivity of today's heavier equipment with less time in the field and reduced fuel consumption.
+They can help you carry the same loads at lower pressure, reduce soil compaction, and improved traction.

 How to understand tire size